Golola Rhino Orphanage And Rehabilitation Centre

 Assist with scientific research

 The project is part of a team doing a number of long-term scientific studies into rhino health and development.
+Research is done on an ad hoc basis.

 • Observe a veterinarian taking blood samples to measure things like oxygen and glucose content, useful indicators of rhino health